Thelma Wood: Relationships

 While in Paris, Wood frequented Berlin and was said to have enjoyed excessive alcohol consumption, and being involved in casual sexual relationships.
 Accounts have described her as "boyish-looking", standing almost 6 feet tall, and "sexually magnetic".

 In the fall of 1921, Wood and photographer Berenice Abbott met.
 They were briefly lovers and remained close friends for life.
 Abbott later introduced Wood to poet Djuna Barnes, and made photographic portraits of both of them.
 Wood also had a brief relationship with the poet Edna St. Vincent Millay during the early 1920s.

 Wood's relationship with Djuna Barnes lasted 8 years and was deemed the "great love" of each of their lives.
-From 1921 to 1929 their relationship was fueled by sex, alcohol, and marred by infidelities, jealousy, and violence.
+From 1921 to 1929 their relationship was fueled by sex and alcohol, and marred by infidelities, jealousy, and violence.
 Barnes was known for her jealousy with her lovers; Wood was known to be promiscuous with many women.
 Although Barnes wanted their relationship to be monogamous, Wood regularly sought out casual sexual partners of both sexes.
-Barnes, also, was never faithful.
+Barnes was also unfaithful.

 Wood became involved in an affair with a wealthy woman named Henriette Alice McCrea-Metcalf, leading to the end of her relationship with Barnes.
 When Wood moved to Greenwich Village in New York City in 1928, Metcalf followed.
 Wood continued to write and visit Barnes, to whom Wood still professed her love, but Barnes refused to become involved with Wood on a regular basis.
 By 1932, Wood was more of an unofficial courtesan to Metcalf, and Metcalf supported Wood's art studies in Florence.
 In 1934, they moved to Sandy Hook, Connecticut.
 In Westport, Connecticut, Wood began a gourmet catering business that ultimately failed.
 Her relationship with Metcalf was complicated by Wood continuing to seek out drinking and sexual companions of both sexes, and Wood became increasingly unfaithful.

-When, Nightwood, Barnes' best-known novel, was published in 1936, Wood, called "Robin Vote" in the book, was outraged.
-Wood is said to have felt misrepresented, and claimed that the publication of the book ruined her life.
+Nightwood, Barnes' best-known novel, was published in 1936, with the character "Robin Vote" heavily inspired by Wood.
+Wood was outraged, believing Barnes' portrayal was a misrepresentation, and claimed that the publication of the book ruined her life.